esulu/esulu.github.io/README.md

 - [ ] Maybe put the resume on the top bar

 ### Future plans
-- [ ] Make the menu button appear/disappear depending on scroll
 - [ ] Work experience in the field
 - [ ] Own domain